OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-temp-sensor.md

 import subprocess
 import time

+# specify delay duration to be used in the program
 setupDelay = 3

+# variables to hold filesystem paths
 oneWireDir = "/sys/devices/w1_bus_master1"
 paths = {
     "slaveCount": oneWireDir + "/w1_master_slave_count",
     "slaves": oneWireDir + "/w1_master_slaves"
 }

+## a bunch of functions to be used by the OneWire class
 # insert the 1-Wire kernel module
 # it's also called a "module", but it's actually software for the Omega's firmware!
 def insertKernelModule(gpio):